CriManne/HappyBird/README.md

 # HappyBird
-A very basic remake of the famous game!
+A very basic remake of the famous game